Dessins d'enfants, Brauer graph algebras and Galois invariants: Dessins d'enfants and Brauer graph algebras

 A quiver $Q = (Q_0, Q_1)$ is given by a finite set of vertices $Q_0$ and a finite set of oriented edges $Q_1$, called arrows, and functions $s,t : Q_1 \to Q_0$ where for $a \in Q_1$, $s(a)$ denotes the start of $a$ and $t(a)$ denotes its target.

-Let $D=\per$ be a clean dessin.
-We define the quiver $Q_D=(Q_0,Q_1)$ associated to $D$ as follows: the set $Q_0$ of vertices of $Q$ corresponds to the white vertices of $D$, and the set $Q_1$ of arrows of $Q$ is given by the counter-clockwise orderings of half-edges around black vertices of degree at least 2.
+Let $D$ be a clean dessin.
+We define the quiver $Q_D=(Q_0,Q_1)$ associated to $D$ as follows: the set $Q_0$ of vertices of $Q$ corresponds to the white vertices of $D$, and the arrows in $Q_1$ are given by the counter-clockwise orderings of edges around black vertices of degree at least 2, as well as pairs of consecutive (in the counter-clockwise order) parallel edges.